 Still, you do not need to outdo yourself.
 Simply get professional help if it suits you better or if the owner of the building says so.
 If you begin this project and encounter problems, reach out for help.

-Soundproofing also goes beyond floors, to walls, doors and windows.
+Soundproofing also goes beyond floors, to walls, doors, and windows.
 It is quite popular in recent buildings.
 Even in family homes, people now choose to soundproof their houses and have a more peaceful living environment.

-It brings joy knowing that, you no longer have to create arguments with your neighbors over noise.
+It brings joy knowing that, you no longer have to create arguments with your neighbors over the noise.
 Any of these methods will help you maintain a good neighborly relationship.

 And if you are like me, you get some peace to work and relax in your home.